Kaitlin Moon asked me: “Do you ever experience artist block and what is your cure that you use to overcome it?”

 If I’m still not convinced by what I’m doing, I stop for real, for a while, and I start doing something else (usually hanging out with my friends :p).
 Sometimes I stop drawing for a week, 3 months… And then the inspiration comes back naturally (and that can affect my style in a good way).

-If this is for work, this is not really the same process / context: there is a client behind who pays me for a result and I have a deadline.
-My brain is not in free wheel: I have to think about design, setting up elements in action, choose or practice the requested style, follow the references, be (almost) sure about the process I’m gonna use, to be efficient and respond to a brief.
+If this is for work, this is not really the same process nor the same context: there is a client behind my work brief who pays me for a result and I have a deadline.
+My brain is not in free wheel: I have to think about design, setting up elements in action, choose or practice the requested style, follow the references, be (almost) sure about the process I’m gonna use, to be efficient and respond to the brief.

 Sometimes it’s hard, especially when I didn’t practice a specific style for a long time, or when this is totally new.
 In both cases, the exciting part is the challenge.
 I need to practice during some hours, even a day or 2, to feel more confident, because the technique and the idea of workflow are finally coming back.

-From my head mostly :) I started to grow and practice this style around 2006.
-I had and still have graphic patterns, recurrent codes, such as my intuition for colors, organic shapes, face expressions, mood… However the context of this image was contradictorily a commission, but the client gave me “carte blanche”.
+From my instinctive brain, I guess.
+I started to grow and practice this style around 2006.
+I had and still have graphic patterns, recurrent codes, such as my intuition for colours, organic shapes, face expressions, moods… However the context of this image was contradictorily a commission, but the client gave me “carte blanche”.
 They were just specific by choosing this style I used to do years ago, and they asked me to follow the subject: the Delilah character from the game Dishonored (Arkane Studios / Bethesda).